theran/theran.github.io/2015-icsprojects.md

 from high-performance computing.

-You will learn how to exploit clusters of nodes with  GPUs using technologies such as CUDA and CLANG.
+You will learn how to exploit clusters of nodes with  GPUs using technologies such as CUDA and OpenCL.
 Along the way, you will become profficient with the scaffold technologies required to deploy on a modern scientific cluster.